nydclc/nydclc.github.io/survey.md

 subtitle: NYDCLC Needs Survey
 ---

-The University of Rochester River Campus Libraries, Colgate University, Cornell University, and Syracuse University, have been awarded [a 2019 Laura Bush 21st Century Librarian Planning Grant](https://www.imls.gov/grants/awarded/re-11-19-0047-19) to plan and pilot a skill-sharing program, the New York Data Carpentries Learning Consortium.
+The University of Rochester River Campus Libraries, Colgate University, Cornell University, and Syracuse University, have been awarded [a 2019 Laura Bush 21st Century Librarian Planning Grant](https://www.imls.gov/grants/awarded/re-11-19-0047-19) to plan and pilot a skill-sharing program, the New York Data Carpentries Library Consortium.

 As part of our planning, we want to hear from you.
 [Please complete this survey (10 minutes)](https://colgate.co1.qualtrics.com/jfe/form/SV_bjijXlpshWL2TcN), which will help us assess the digital and data skills that are most relevant for our work.